kcudding/ecotheory.github.io/teach/density-dependent.md

 #### Concave and convex density dependences

-* **Concave density dependence**: Per-capita population growth rate declines rapidly at low density, and then falttens out as carrying capacity is approached.
+* **Concave density dependence**: Per-capita population growth rate declines rapidly at low density, and then flattens out as carrying capacity is approached.
 This could happen due to resource preemption, where a small of individuals at low population density sequester large amounts of resources, causing subsequent population growth to slow down.
-For example, larger tropical seagrass arriving at sites would preempy available space to prevent subsequent individuals from competing for these resources.
-(Moreira-Saporiti et al., 2021)
+For example, larger tropical seagrass arriving at sites would preempy available space to prevent subsequent individuals from competing for these resources (Moreira-Saporiti et al., 2021)

 * **Convex density dependence**: Per-capita population growth rate exhibit strong density dependence only near K. This could be related to territoriality.
-For example, Dickcissel (*Spiza americana*) need a minimum territory size of approximately 0.9 acres.
+For example, dickcissel birds (*Spiza americana*) need a minimum territory size of approximately 0.9 acres.
 If male density is greater than this, some males will be forced into territories that contain less suitable vegetation and they are found to be less active in finding mates and building nests.
-As a result, the per capita growth rate will decline more rapidly compared to before.
-(Zimmerman, 1971)
+As a result, the per capita growth rate will decline more rapidly compared to before (Zimmerman, 1971)

 #### Theta-Ricker model